SC Program Staff FAQs

 I requested an invitational proposal from a DOE Laboratory.
 Is the laboratory required to submit a PIER Plan?

 Yes, all research proposals submitted by DOE Laboratories, either in response to a Laboratory Announcement or an invitational request from an SC Program Office, must include a PIER Plan.
-Please refer the DOE Laboratory to the general PIER Plan guidance on the SC website on what to include along with their research proposals.
+Please refer the DOE Laboratory to the general PIER Plan guidance on the SC website on what to include along with their research proposals and any additional related guidance the Program would like to provide.
 Likewise, please refer to the merit review criterion and associated guiding reviewer questions for the merit review of the proposal.

 Is this going to increase the burden on reviewers?
 I have concerns, what should I do?

 The length of the PIER Plan should be three pages or less so the reading and review of the Plan should not produce an unreasonable burden for reviewers.
 The guiding questions for review of the criterion, Quality and Efficacy of the Plan for Promoting Inclusive and Equitable Research, and the associated guiding reviewer questions should help guide reviewers’ evaluations.
-If you have concerns about the implementation of this new SC requirement, please discuss your concerns with your senior office management (e.g., Associate Director or Office Director).
+If you have concerns about the implementation of the required PIER Plan proposal element, please discuss your concerns with your senior office management (e.g., Associate Director or Office Director).

 Is it permissible to assign a scoring rubric for reviewers to follow for the evaluation of the PIER Plan review criterion?